Rigidity of symmetric frameworks on the cylinder: -symmetric isostatic graphs

-For the remainder of this section, we require some new notation for describing our graphs.
-We will consider a vertex partition $V = V^r \cup V^b \cup V^g$ into red, green and blue vertices.
+Hence, for the remainder of this section we assume that all nodes have all neighbours on the mirror.
+The following lemmas require some new notation for describing our graphs.
+We will consider a vertex partition $V = V^r \cup V^b \cup V^g$ into red, blue and green vertices.
 The partition is chosen so that a vertex which is fixed by the mirror symmetry is red, any vertex which is adjacent to a red vertex is blue, and the remaining vertices are green.
 This also gives us a notion of edge colouring.
 We colour an edge red-blue if its endpoints are one red and one blue, blue-blue if its endpoints are blue, blue-green if its endpoints are one blue and one green, and green-green if its endpoints are green.
 Note that red-red edges are not possible in a $(2,2)$-$C_s$-tight graph, and red-green edges are not possible by the choice of the partition.
 We can therefore write $E = E^{rb} \cup E^{bb} \cup E^{bg} \cup E^{gg}$.

-It will also be useful to consider the subgraphs of $G$ which are connected by red-blue and blue-blue edges.
-We will call these \textit{red-blue connected components} or rb-components for shorthand.
-We label the rb-components of a graph $A_1, \dots, A_n$, so the component $A_i = (V_i, E_i)$ is $k_i$-critical, has red vertex set $V_{i}^r$ and blue vertex set $V_{i}^b$, and has red-blue edges $E_{i}^{rb}$ and blue-blue edges $E_{i}^{bb}$ as in $G$.
+It will also be useful to consider the subgraphs of $G$ which consist of red-blue and blue-blue edges.
+We will call these \textit{red-blue connected components} or \emph{rb-components} for shorthand.
+We label the rb-components of a graph $A_1, \dots, A_k$, so the component $A_i = (V_i, E_i)$ is $k_i$-critical, has red vertex set $V_{i}^r$ and blue vertex set $V_{i}^b$, and has red-blue edges $E_{i}^{rb}$ and blue-blue edges $E_{i}^{bb}$ as in $G$.
 A natural extension of this is to say that the subset of the edges $E^{bg}$ that are incident to a vertex in $A_i$ form a new set denoted $E_{i}^{bg}$.
 Lastly, let $S \subset V^b$ be the nodes with all three neighbours on the mirror.
 Let $s=|S|$ and $s_i = |S\cap V_i|$.
 We illustrate these definitions in Figure \ref{fig: rb-components}.

-\begin{lem} Let $G$ be $(2,2)$-$C_s$-tight with $\delta(G) \geq 3$.
+\begin{lem} Let $(G,\phi)$ be $(2,2)$-$C_s$-tight with $\delta(G) \geq 3$.
 Then $G[V^r \cup V^b]$ is $(2,2)$-$C_s$-tight if and only if $V^g = \emptyset$.
-Moreover, if $V^g\neq \emptyset$ then there exists an $i \in \{1,\dots,n\}$ such that $|E^{bg}_{i}| \leq 2k_i - 2$ and $s_i \geq 2k_i -|E^{bg}_{i}|$. \end{lem}
+Moreover, if $V^g\neq \emptyset$ then there exists an $i \in \{1,\dots,k\}$ such that $|E^{bg}_{i}| \leq 2k_i - 2$ and $s_i \geq 2k_i -|E^{bg}_{i}|$. \end{lem}

 \begin{proof} If $V^g=\emptyset$ then $G[V^r \cup V^b]=G$ and hence it is $(2,2)$-$C_s$-tight.
 Conversely, we begin by noting that